pjotrs-osnovskis/mr-softee-ms1/README.md

 ## Wireframes

-[Here](https://app.moqups.com/vBfsRq0TBr/view/page/a91ceea0e) you can find a wireframe of my page вуышпт that I have in mind as of 05/04/21.
+[Here](https://app.moqups.com/vBfsRq0TBr/view/page/a91ceea0e) you can find a wireframes of my page that I have in mind as of 05/04/21.

 ## Header